libitx/preserve-web/source/getting-started/index.md

 ---
 title: Getting started
+description: Learn how to create on-chain websites using the Bitcoin (SV) blockchain.
 ---

 The *Preserve* CLI can be used to deploy files from any folder on your computer, and works great with any static site generator.
 It requires a Node.js runtime environment, so if necessary [install Node.js](https://nodejs.org/en/download/) first.